rustyeddy/rustyeddy.com/content/_index.md

 #### About Me

-I am a Sofware Engineer and Team Leader for Hire.
+I am a Software Engineer and Team Leader for Hire.
 I specialize in systems architecture and improving the software process for companies in the Robotics, IoT and Manufacturing space.